organizeOS/wordpress-theme/README.txt

 We're starting this theme for initial organizeOS work.

-For more information about Twenty Seventeen please go to https://codex.wordpress.org/Twenty_Seventeen.
+For more information about organizeOS please go to https://organizeOS.org.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Seventeen in the search form and press the 'Enter' key on your keyboard.
+2. Type in organizeOS WP in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Seventeen for a guide on how to customize this theme.
+4. Go to https://organizeOS.org/wordpress for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL
+organizeOS WP WordPress Theme, Copyright 2017 organizeOS organizeOS WP is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by